Applied to many jobs and got no calls? Feel like applying for jobs online doesn't work? These tips are for you.

 Ever happened to you?

-If your answer is yes – which of course it is – and you’ve applied for a job and never heard back, it’s easy to start feeling like the title of a sad country music song:
+If your answer is yes – which of course it is – and you’ve applied for loads of jobs and got no reply, it’s easy to start feeling like the title of a sad country music song:

 You Never Even Call Me By My Name